 - The fasting state allows the body to maximize autophagy through exercise

 In contrast, eating allows the body to relax.
-And this is in contradiction to athletic performance, as you can also witness through self-experimentation.
+And this contradicts athletic performance, as you can also witness through self-experimentation.

 Against this background, it is wiser to use the increased adrenaline levels for exercising.
-Afterward, you can send your body into recovery and growth mode with a meal.
+Afterward, a meal can send your body into recovery and growth mode.

 As stressed out in the previous points, your daily routine will determine the best time to eat when intermittent fasting.